What you need to know about Strong Customer Authentication (SCA)

 This has prompted the European Union to implement its Revised Payments Services Directive (PSD2) from January 2018 to make transactions safer, increase consumers’ protection and foster innovation and competition.
-Strong Customer Authentication (SCA) is one element of PSD2 that doesn’t take effect until September, but here’s what you need to know.
+Strong Customer Authentication (SCA) is one element of PSD2 which is due to take effect on 14 September 2019, however the FCA has extended the deadline by 18 months for UK issuers and merchants.
+Here’s an overview of what you need to know.

 What is Strong Customer Authentication (SCA)?

 SCA is one of the mandates under PSD2 that’s focused on protecting customer data.
 The rules require online transactions to be validated using 2-factor authentication and this must include two of the three following elements.

 • Knowledge, or something only the customer knows, such as a password or PIN.